 "All cannabis permittees shall obtain Authority to Construct Permit pursuant to LCAQMD Rules and Regulations, if applicable, to operate any article, machine, equipment or other contrivance which causes or may cause the issuance of an air contaminant, prior to the construction of the facility described in the Property Management Plan.
-All permittees shall maintain an Authority to Construct or Permit to Operate for the life of the project, until the operation is closed and equipment is removed."
+All permittees shall maintain an Authority to Construct or Permit to Operate for the life of the project, until the operation is closed, and equipment is removed."

 Air permits from the LCAQMD may be necessary to operate these proposed facilities if regulated machines or equipment are used.
 For Cannabis operations, this is typically limited to the use of electricity generators.
+No generators are proposed with the project.